hidro-iri/Borinot/operation/4_flight_procedure.md

                        disable
 ```

+The button `STOP` will stop both state machines at once.

 To send commands, write the commands `enable`, `start` or `disable` in the 'transition name' window and press ENTER or click on 'send command'.
 The gray window on the right will display the new state.

 2. **GoTo command**